subiabre/phpmetro/README.md

 Suites must be inside the `<suites>` tag.
 Each suite accepts the following attributes:
 - **name**: The display name of the suite.
 Required.
 - **suffix**: Any combinations of letters that the analysis class files use as suffix.
 Optional.
-Defaults to "Analysis.php".
+Defaults to "Analysis".
 - **ignore**: When set to "true" it will indicate the runner to skip the execution of that suite.
 Optional.
 Defaults to "false".

 >**NOTE**: Suffixes don't necessarily have to include the '.php' file extension.
-In fact the runner right-trims it from the suffix.
+In fact the suite right-trims it from the suffix.

 Inside each suite there must be two more tags specificating:
 - **namespace**: The common namespace for the suite classes.
 - **directory**: The folder where all the classes are at.

-You must adhere to the [PSR-4](https://getcomposer.org/doc/04-schema.md#psr-4) specification when filenaming your Analyses.
+>**NOTE**: You must adhere to the [PSR-4](https://getcomposer.org/doc/04-schema.md#psr-4) specification when filenaming your Analyses.
 If you have an Analysis with the namespace `MyApp\Tests\Foo\BarAnalysis`, for this class to be properly identified by PHPMetro it will have to be located at `tests/Foo/BarAnalysis.php`.

 ## Usage
 Say you have your own random number generator, `MyApp\RandomNumber`, and want to see some statistics about it.
 PHPMetro is your package for that!
 Let's put it under "Analysis".